 The Orchid Range

 Created in the form of a palm house, the Orchid Range is an energy efficient and environmentally friendly environment containing a subtropical display and a tropical orchid display of plants native to the United States.
 The Orchid Range is a two mile round trip from the Orientation Center.
-Visitors can either hike, bike r take the tram from the Orientation Center.
+Visitors can either hike or bike from the Orientation Center.

 Lakes and Streams